gradle/gradle/design-docs/jdk9-support.md

 - Extract or validate platform dependencies declared in `module-info.java`
 - Map module namespace to GAV namespace to resolve classpaths
 - Resolve modules for compilation module path
+    - Locate modules that provide required services.
+    - Resolve conflicts when multiple components provide the same module
 - Resolve libraries that are packaged as:
     - modular jar
     - jar